 This comes as his Dad led France to win the 2018 World Cup and the UEFA Nations League in 2021.

-Didier Deschamps Personal Life:
+Didier Deschamps Personal Life away from Football:

 Away from everything that has to do with his career, we’ll use this Biography section to unveil the manager’s personality.
 Without further ado, let us begin.

 The first fact about Didier Deschamps is as follows; He is someone who lives a refreshingly humble life – one centred around the love for his family and physical wellbeing.

 Didier is someone who is never shy and does, in excess, a public display of his love to his beloved wife, Claude Antoinette Deschamps.

 On several occasions, we have spotted him kissing her (seriously in public), even to the envy of fans.